davdroman/Popsicle/README.md

 _Note: for the sake of simplicity, Popsicle provides a great macro to create instances of `PSInterpolation`: `PS(INTERPOLATION_CLASS, START_TIME, END_TIME, FROM_VALUE, TO_VALUE)`.
 Also note you can specify multiple interpolations for multiple objects at once._

-Finally, just make your `interpolator` varie its `time` depending on whatever you want.
+Finally, just make your `interpolator` vary its `time` depending on whatever you want.
 For example, in case you're using a `UIScrollView`:

 ```objective-c
 - (void)scrollViewDidScroll:(UIScrollView *)scrollView {